florianeggers/florianeggers.github.io/wiki/chops.md

 ## Smooth particle jitter
 Smooth high frequency movement postsim.
 Also useful for RBDs.
 Note: Plugging in the filecache directly lead to Houdini crashing, creating tmp points solved the issue.
-Also, make sure you set the geo In and Out to *animated*
+Also, make sure you set the geo In and Out to *animated*.
 ![SOP setup](./images/chops/smoothing_highfreq_01a.png "SOP setup")

 VEX Wrangle: